openhab/org.openhab.binding.zwave/doc/zipato/phpsg01_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-After device is added to the network, it will wake-up once per day by default.When it wakes-up it will broadcast the “Wake  Up Notification” message to the network, and wake-up 10 seconds to receive the setting commands.
+<p&gtAfter device is added to the network, it will wake-up once per day by default.When it wakes-up it will broadcast the “Wake  Up Notification” message to the network, and wake-up 10 seconds to receive the setting commands.
 The wake-up interval minimum setting is 30 minutes, and maximum setting is 120 hours.
 Interval step is 30 minutes.
 If you want to wake-up device immediately, please press the button once.
-The device will wake-up for 10 seconds.
+The device will wake-up for 10 seconds. </p&gt

 ### General Usage Information

-Factory reset:

-Notice: Use this procedure only in the event that the primary controller is lost or otherwise inoperable.

-  1. Have Z-Wave Controller entered inclusion mode.
-  2. After the red LED flash 9 times, release the test button within 2 seconds.
-  3. IDs are removed and all settings will reset to factory default.
+<p&gtFactory reset:</p&gt <p&gtNotice: Use this procedure only in the event that the primary controller is lost or otherwise inoperable.</p&gt <ol&gt<li&gtHave Z-Wave Controller entered inclusion mode.</li&gt <li&gtAfter the red LED flash 9 times, release the test button within 2 seconds.</li&gt <li&gtIDs are removed and all settings will reset to factory default. </li&gt </ol&gt

 ## Channels